Norwegian Forest Cat Cat Grooming

 Norwegian Forest Cats have heavy shedding and require daily brushing brushing.
 Heavy shedders like the Norwegian Forest Cat benefit from daily brushing, especially during seasonal coat changes in spring and fall.

-With a typical weight of 12-16 lbs and lifespan of 14-16 yrs, the Norwegian Forest Cat requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 12-16 lbs and lifespan of 14-16 yrs, the Norwegian Forest Cat benefits from care tailored to its physical and behavioral profile.
 Understanding the Norwegian Forest Cat starts with their long-coated, large-framed build — but their personality and health profile reveal the deeper story.

 Health Predisposition Summary: Norwegian Forest Cats show higher-than-average incidence of HCM, hip dysplasia, glycogen storage disease based on breed health database data.
 Individual risk depends on lineage, environment, and care.
 Work with your vet to determine which screenings are appropriate at each life stage.